henricm/ha-ferroamp/README.md

 2. Set a name for the integration as well as the MQTT-prefix where updates are sent (default values are probably fine for a standard-setup but if a bridge-connection is used the MQTT-topics can be re-mapped)
 3. Wait for all the devices to become present (EnergyHub, SSO's, ESOs and ESMs depending on your setup.
 Be patient since ESMs are only updated every 60 seconds.)

-This integration will add some sensors with the prefix `<integration name>_`.
+This integration will add lots of sensors for the installed hardware with the prefix `<integration name>_`.
 For the SSO and ESO sensors, they will include the id of the SSO or ESO unit, eg `sensor.ferroamp_sso_123456_pv_string_power`.

 I'm also still figuring out what some of the sensors actually are, since the Ferroamp API documentaiton still seems to be incomplete in some areas.